-First year students arrive with a wide range of experiences with library resources, requiring an introduction to academic research strategies and resources.
-Information literacy sessions offer the opportunity to "level the playing field" among first year students in relation to their ability to make use of basic library information resources and their librarians.
+First year students arrive with a wide range of experiences with libraries.
+Library orientations and information literacy sessions offer the opportunity to "level the playing field" and reduce library anxiety among first year students.
+When connecting students with the library in their first year, we work toward helping students: